 Posterior Reversible Encephalopathy Syndrome (PRES)

 Bortezomib treatment can cause nausea, diarrhea, constipation, and vomiting [see Adverse Reactions (6.1)] sometimes requiring use of antiemetic and antidiarrheal medications.
 Ileus can occur.
 Fluid and electrolyte replacement should be administered to prevent dehydration.
-Interrupt Bortezomib for severe symptoms.
+Interrupt Bortezomib for Injection for severe symptoms.

 Bortezomib is associated with thrombocytopenia and neutropenia that follow a cyclical pattern with nadirs occurring following the last dose of each cycle and typically recovering prior to initiation of the subsequent cycle.
 The cyclical pattern of platelet and neutrophil decreases and recovery remain consistent in the studies of multiple myeloma and mantle cell lymphoma, with no evidence of cumulative thrombocytopenia or neutropenia in the treatment regimens studied.

 Monitor complete blood counts (CBC) frequently during treatment with Bortezomib for Injection.
 Measure platelet counts prior to each dose of Bortezomib.
 Adjust dose/schedule for thrombocytopenia [see Table 2 and Dosage and Administration (2.4)].
 Gastrointestinal and intracerebral hemorrhage has occurred during thrombocytopenia in association with Bortezomib.
 Support with transfusions and supportive care, according to published guidelines.